jeremyfelt/webconference-2014/talk.md

 To constantly ship, we can rely on rapid, incremental improvements.

+These increments allow us to make a few assertions:

 * Many small enhancements will go unnoticed by many people.
-* Large features will be broken down into smaller pieces that can be tested individually before being combined as part of a major effort.
+* Large features will be broken down into smaller pieces.
+These can be tested individually before being combined as part of a major effort.
-* Bugs introduced into the system will have smaller effects because they'll be found and resolved quicker in a release cycle.
+* Bugs introduced into the system will have smaller effects.
+These bugs will be found and resolved quicker in a release cycle.
+* For this to be successful, a clean and clear workflow must exist.
+* Development should be a mirror of production that everybody can work with.

 ## Workflow...
 Getting from Development to Production

-For this to work, a clean and clear workflow must exist.
-Development should be a mirror of production that everybody can work with.

 Defining this workflow is the most important part.

-Everything we’re covering here involves buy-in from your team (and from you).
+Everything we’re covering here involves buy-in from the team.
 In order for everyone to stay sane, an established workflow must exist.
-Even if you are the sole developer, designer, and content creator for a site, you'll benefit from having a workflow.
+Even if you are the sole developer, designer, and content creator for a site, an established, defined workflow will be a benefit.

 ## Development vs Production